-We have heard a lot from Trump and Republicans about the supposed “War on Christmas” and the fact that they are once again saying “Merry Christmas” (actually no one actually ever stopped saying it, and President Obama said it every year, but that is another lie to address for another day).
-They have even proclaimed their tax reform act, which furthers the already out of control wealth inequality in our country and favors their rich donors and their own bank accounts, to be “a great big Christmas present for America!”
-So with all this excitement on the right about Christmas, we thought it might be a good idea to remind us all just what – and who – Christmas really is about.
+We have heard a lot through the years about the supposed “War on Christmas.”
+Those who raise their angry voices about the “War on Christmas” also proclaim year after year that tax and economic reforms which further the already out of control wealth inequality in our country and favors their rich donors and their own bank accounts, is “a great big Christmas present for America!”
+But it is time now to remind us all just what – and who – Christmas really is about.

 If you are going to say “Merry Christmas” it might be a good idea to know whose birth you are celebrating.
 If you are going to say “Jesus is the reason for the season” you might want to understand what this baby grew up to teach.
 Then, after this careful examination, decide if you want to stand by the spirit of Christmas and all He stands for.